 Harmful traditional and cultural practices contribute to the persistent gender inequality and the rampant violence against women and girls in Kenya.
 Traditional cultural practices reflect values and beliefs held by members of a community for periods often spanning generations.
 Every social grouping in the world has specific traditional cultural practices and beliefs, some of which are beneficial to all members, while others are harmful to a specific group, such as girls.2 The socializing processes observed for boys and girls are designed and rigorously applied to instill a feeling of superiority to boys while girls are groomed to accept subjugation and inferiority with apathy hence the subjecting of girls to destructive practices including child marriage and female genital mutilation.
 This established patriarchal system has long endured the passage of time cutting across geographical boundaries as well as religious and class differences.

-Violence against girls in Kenya as it is in other parts of the world is an aftermath of profound social systems that advance and proliferate it.
-Attitudes that generate traditions of terror and encourage the use of force as enshrined in patriarchy, negative masculinity and the entire negative socialization process remain ever present.
+Violence against girls in Kenya as it is in other parts of the world is aftermath of profound social systems that advance and proliferate it.
+Attitudes that generate traditions of terror and encourage the use of force as enshrined in patriarchy, negative masculinity and the entire negative socialization process remain ever-present.

 Global Inter-Cultural Innovation Award – 2016 in Baku (Azerbaijan)